-Taking care of your physical and mental health is more important than ever.
-Spending time with nature or a simple walk can be a pleasant and healthy distraction.
+Spending time with nature or a simple walk can be a pleasant and healthy way of taking care of your health.
 Here are some of our favorite hiking trails and nature paths around Columbus and Phenix City.
 Enjoy!

 Chattahoochee RiverWalk, Columbus

 Length: 22 miles.

 The Columbus Riverwalk is a 22-mile linear park that runs along the eastern bank of the Chattahoochee River.
 The paved trail begins in north Columbus at Lake Oliver and extends southward 22 miles to Fort Benning.
 The path is a popular destination for runners, walkers, and frequent visitors.
 It features excellent views of the river and wildlife.